lanl-ansi/Alpine.jl/docs/src/index.md

   doi = {10.1007/978-3-319-44953-1_24},
 }
 ```
-If you find the underlying piecewise polyhedral formulations implemented in Alpine useful in your work, we kindly request that you cite the following paper [\[link\]](https://doi.org/10.1016/j.orl.2020.12.002):
+If you find the underlying piecewise polyhedral formulations implemented in Alpine useful in your work, we kindly request that you cite the following papers ([link-1](https://doi.org/10.1016/j.orl.2020.12.002), [link-2](http://www.optimization-online.org/DB_HTML/2022/07/8974.html)):
 ```bibtex
 @article{alpine_ORL2021,
   title = {Piecewise polyhedral formulations for a multilinear term},